 a.
-Add the following to the end of the last sentence of Subparagraph 9.6.1: ", if approved by the Owner.
-Owner will make payments, less 5% retainage, to the Contractor approximately 30 days after the Contractors Application for Payment has been approved by the Architect."
+Add the following sentence to the end of Subparagraph 9.6.1: "Owner will make payments, less 5% retainage, to the Contractor approximately 45 days after the Contractors Application for Payment has been approved by the Architect."

 § 9.7 FAILURE OF PAYMENT